 Our collegial atmosphere involves residents in all aspects of the training program including curriculum design and resident selection.
 Beyond the Radiology residency, there are elective options that utilize the broader Dartmouth resources.
 Residents have the opportunity to be involved with training or research at the Dartmouth Institute for Health Policy and Clinical Practice, the Tuck School of Business, and Thayer School of Engineering.
 Electives are available in global health, radiology leadership/business, and informatics, as well as a Clinician Educator elective, community radiology elective, and there is flexible dedicated research time.
 This combination of resources and flexibility sets our program apart.

 As part of the Dartmouth College community, our residents have ready access to a variety of cultural activities including theatre, dance, music and film as well as a full spectrum of college sports.
 Our residents experience the best of what Northern New England has to offer with easy access to farmers' markets, country fairs and spectacular outdoor recreational activities including skiing, hiking, cycling, boating, fishing and gardening.

-The Dartmouth-Hitchcock IR Residency program provides a base of excellent comprehensive clinical training and unique opportunities for enhancement that prepare our residents for a successful career in academia or private practice.
+The IR Residency program provides a strong foundation in clinical and procedural training with comprehensive clinical training and unique opportunities for enhancement that prepare our residents for a successful career in academia or private practice.